apache/hbase/BUILDING.md

 can help speed things up by using nfs.

 If possible pairing virtual box with dinghy will result in the fastest, most stable docker environment.

-However none of it is needed.
+However none of them is a must.

 # Building using docker